Whatever (En Vogue song): Music video

 The horror movie-inspired music video for "Whatever", directed by Matthew Rolston, features the girls and the doctors disguised as zombies in a modern beauty salon with "Thriller-esque hair and makeup".
 They are surrounded by doctors and nurses dressed in orange outfits performing various surgical procedures.
-Cindy Herron is shown pulling a face statue in a lightning filled hallway, while she begins the song covering up her face with a mask then removing to sing the first verse, replacing it back after the final chorus.
+Cindy Herron is shown pulling a face statue in a lightning filled hallway, while she begins the song covering up her face with a mask then removing to sing the first verse, replacing it back after the song's last hook.
 Maxine Jones is seen singing in front of a three-way mirror in a blue dress.
-Terry Ellis sings in pale zombie-like makeup while wearing a beauty micrometer as a doctor attends to her.
-Several beauty enhancement procedures are shown in the video – face lifts, breast augmentation, even skin whitening.
+Terry Ellis sings in ghostly-hued, zombie-like makeup while wearing a beauty micrometer as a doctor attends to her.
+Several beauty enhancement procedures are shown in the video – face lifts, breast augmentation, even skin bleaching.
 According to Vibe, the video was "not warmly received."

 Track listings

-The Tumblin' Dice remix of "Whatever" features a rap from Ol' Dirty Bastard while the 200 Watts remix of "Don't Let Go (Love)" features Rah Digga.
+The Tumblin' Dice remix of "Whatever" features a rap from Ol' Dirty Bastard while the 2000 Watts remix of "Don't Let Go (Love)" features Rah Digga.
+The Tumblin' Dice remix contains a sample of "Funk You Up" by the Sequence.
+The "Whatever" (Mucho Soul mix) contains Dawn's original verse (which Cindy sings on the final version) and her original "Whatevers" on the outro (which Terry sings on the final version).